 A quick and easy join knot that will take a bit of practice but will join various size lines quickly once you learn it.

-This is an extremely powerful knot that holds really well and gives the knot a lot of power and surface area.
+Twice as much line makes this an extremely powerful knot that holds really well and gives the knot a lot of power and surface area.

 Another incredibly strong knot for bigger lines that will give you a rock solid connection to your lure or hook.